Laura Pausini discography

 Her first worldwide released greatest hits album was released in 2001.
 Titled The Best of Laura Pausini: E ritorno da te in its Italian-language version and Lo mejor de Laura Pausini: Volveré junto a ti in its Spanish edition, the album became one of Pausini's biggest commercial successes, selling 700,000 copies in Italy and 800,000 copies in France.
 A second international compilation album, 20 - The Greatest Hits was released in 2013, celebrating the 20th anniversary of her debut.

 In 2016, Pausini also produced her first Christmas album, released both as Laura Xmas and as Laura Navidad.

-During her career, Pausini recorded duets with several Italian and international artists, including Ray Charles, Michael Bublé, Juanes, Tiziano Ferro, Andrea Bocelli, Hélène Ségara, James Blunt, Kylie Minogue, Gloria Estefan, and Luciano Pavarotti.
+During her career, Pausini recorded duets with several Italian and international artists, including Ray Charles, Michael Bublé, Juanes, Tiziano Ferro, Andrea Bocelli, Hélène Ségara, James Blunt, Kylie Minogue, Gloria Estefan,Luciano Pavarotti, and more recently Lazza.